craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 27 22.md

 We're gonna run the three-bandits-in-a-web scene and the kooky necromancer scene.

-The party is awoken by Amashod after a cold and uncomfortable sleep on the sedimentary stone
+The party is awoken by Amashod after a cold and uncomfortable sleep on the stone of this 10ft tunnel. [[Gudeliva]] looks as bad as they did hours ago.
+What do you do?

+After some travel, this arterial joins with a Kings Road that links to [[Ootool]] and then [[Ungaethram]].
+It is made of Bloodstone (crit on 19+).

+After some travel, the party encounters a lone Chelicerae and its most recent live catch; a group of three "mercin"